Building & Modernizing Schools

 - replace or upgrade building components to improve energy conservation and efficiency and to achieve cost savings as a result.

-NOT to be used for major capital projects, including the addition of permanent or modular school space.
+NOT to be used for major capital projects, including the addition of permanent or modular school spaces.

 There are currently two